McDonald's legal cases: Accessibility

-Race
+Racial harassment

 On 1 September 2020, McDonald's was sued by 50 black owners for racial discrimination.
 According to the lawsuit, McDonald's steered black franchisees to stores which had lower revenue and higher security expenses than stores in more affluent areas.

 On 16 February 2021, franchise owner and former professional athlete Herbert Washington filed a lawsuit in Youngstown, Ohio alleging the McDonald's discriminatory practices prevented Black franchisees from buying franchises in affluent areas.
 The lawsuit read in part:"By relegating Black owners to the oldest stores in the toughest neighborhoods, McDonald's ensured that Black franchisees would never achieve the levels of success that White franchisees could expect.
 Black franchisees must spend more to operate their stores while White franchisees get to realize the full benefit of their labors."Washington's lawsuit asserts that the number of Black McDonald's franchise owners in 2020 is 186, compared with 377 in 1998.

-Sex
+Sexual harassment

-On January 25, 2023, the Delaware Court of Chancery ruled that McDonald’s former global chief people officer could be sued by shareholders who accused him of allowing a “culture of sexual misconduct and harassment to develop” at the company, clarifying that “corporate officers owe a duty of oversight.”
+On January 25, 2023, the Delaware Court of Chancery ruled that McDonald's former global chief people officer could be sued by shareholders who accused him of allowing a "culture of sexual misconduct and harassment to develop" at the company, clarifying that "corporate officers owe a duty of oversight".
 This landmark decision represented the first time that Delaware courts had explicitly recognized an officer-level fiduciary duty of oversight.
 The stockholders in this derivative lawsuit are represented by lawyers from Grant & Eisenhofer P.A., Scott + Scott Attorneys at Law LLP, and Newman Ferrara LLP.

+In 2024, a supervisor at Taiwan McDonald's was alleged to have sexually assaulted a teenager since 2023.
+The teenager later committed suicide.
+In December 2024, Taipei's Department of Labor imposed an NT$1 million fine for the incident.
+McDonald's issued a "sincerest apology" and stated that they have been investigating the case since March 2024, when the teenager reported.
+The incident is under criminal investigation in 2025.
+Some people boycotted McDonald's for the incident have caused backlash among some Taiwanese students, who went to McDonald's to celebrate "a world without feminists".
+Zhuang Fu-Tai (莊福泰), the principal of Kaohsiung Municipal Kaohsiung Senior High School, criticised the backlash as the result of understanding society by reading short-form content merely.